scalawithcats/scala-with-cats/src/pages/case-studies/validation/index.md

 Usernames must not be blank, email addresses must be valid, and so on.
-This type of validation often occurs in web forms, but it could be performed on configuration files, on web service responses, and in any other case where we have to deal with data that we can't guarantee is correct.
+This type of validation often occurs in web forms, but it could be performed on configuration files, on web service responses, and any other case where we have to deal with data that we can't guarantee is correct.
 Authentication, for example, is just a specialised form of validation.